debian-pi/raspbian-ua-netinst/README.md

  - SD card of at least 640MB or at least 128MB for USB root install (without customization)
  - working Ethernet with Internet connectivity

+## Writing the installer to the SD card
-## Obtaining installer files on Windows and Mac
+### Obtaining installer files on Windows and Mac
 Installer archive is around **17MB** and contains all firmware files and the installer.

 Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .zip file.